 Students should consult their college section of the catalog for more information on the grade point average requirement for their degree program.

 The enrollment residence requirement must be satisfied.
 In all academic units except the College of Business Administration, either the first 90 semester hours or the last 30 semester hours of university work must be taken at UIC.
 In the College of Business Administration, the last 30 semester hours must be taken at UIC.
 In addition, at least one-half of the semester hours required in the student’s major area of study must be completed at UIC.
-Concurrent attendance at the University of Illinois at Chicago and another collegiate institution, or enrollment during the summer at another institution, when approved by the student’s college, does not interrupt the UIC enrollment residence requirement for graduation.
-Credit earned through CLEP and proficiency examinations, and through the University of Illinois Guided Individual Study and extramural courses, neither applies toward nor interrupts the enrollment residence requirement.
-Under exceptional circumstances, the enrollment residence requirement may be waived by the dean of the student’s college upon petition of the student.
+Concurrent attendance at the University of Illinois Chicago and another collegiate institution, or enrollment at another institution, when approved by the student’s college, does not interrupt the UIC enrollment residence requirement for graduation.
+Credit earned through military service or non-UIC test-based credit such as but not limited to College Level Placement Examination Program (CLEP), Advanced Placement Program (AP), International Baccalaureate Program (IB), and State Seal of Biliteracy will not apply to the last 30 semester hours of enrollment residence.

 Enrollment Residence Requirement in the Minor

-A student must complete at least one-half of the course work required for the minor field in enrollment residence at the University of Illinois at Chicago.
+A student must complete at least one-half of the course work required for the minor field in enrollment residence at the University of Illinois Chicago.

-Credit approved for transfer from an accredited community or junior college is limited only by the provision that the student must earn at least 60 semester hours required for the degree at the University of Illinois at Chicago or at any other accredited four-year college or university, except that the student must meet the enrollment residence requirements that apply to all students for a degree from UIC.
+Credit approved for transfer from an accredited community or junior college is limited only by the provision that the student must earn at least 60 semester hours required for the degree at the University of Illinois Chicago or at any other accredited four-year college or university, except that the student must meet the enrollment residence requirements that apply to all students for a degree from UIC.